paradoxicalsphere/Cardano-Improvement-Proposals/constitution/AIConstitution.md

 # Constitution of the Cardano Blockchain (by [ChatGPT](https://openai.com/chatgpt/))

 <blockquote>

+  <p>While Cardano has the potential to make the world a better place, Cardano also has the potential to make the world worse off.</p>

   <p>What is the purpose of the Cardano Constitution?
 The Cardano Constitution is a catalyst in a time of climate change, high inflation and escalating war.</p>
   <p align="center">
     <code>"Show me the incentive, and I’ll show you the outcome."</code>